nus-iss-isa-pm-group-3/ISA-IPA-2020-11-15-IS01FT-GRP3-Rent-Bot/README.md

       **Note:** The webhook URL should either be your distributed service URL (production) or the URL shown in terminal in step 2 (development).

+4. Configure Google Dialogflow
+   1. In the Cloud Console, go to the Create service [account key page] (https://console.cloud.google.com/apis/credentials/serviceaccountkey?_ga=2.241623360.396268985.1605697299-976439073.1602031984&project=rentagent-wuvr&folder&organizationId)
+   2. From the Service account list, select New service account.
+   3. In the Service account name field, enter a name.
+   4. From the Role list, select Project > Owner.
+Note that the Role field affects which resources your service account can access in your project.
+You can revoke these roles or grant additional roles later.
+In production environments, do not grant the Owner, Editor, or Viewer roles.
+   5. Click Create.
+A JSON file that contains your key downloads to your computer.
+   6. Provide authentication credentials to your application code by setting the environment variable GOOGLE_APPLICATION_CREDENTIALS.
+      For linux users：export GOOGLE_APPLICATION_CREDENTIALS="[PATH]"
+      For Windows users: $env:GOOGLE_APPLICATION_CREDENTIALS="[PATH]"
 ---

 ## SECTION 6 : PROJECT REPORT / PAPER